scannilla/ingswAM2021-Cannilla-Corsa-Casale/README.md

 For other information on messages please check /Documentation/DataDiagram.pdf

+Errata Corrige: the ASCII "art" is visible only in wsl2, terminal must be in full screen otherwise the faith track is printed incorrectly

 This game is a digital version of the board game Master of Renaissance by Cragno Games®.

 Game is designed for 1 to 4 player(s).